prodbyeternal/Latitude3340EFI/README.md

 ## ❌ Non-Functional Features
 - **Ethernet**: Ethernet does not work currently and will require additional drivers or fixes. 🌐🚫
 - **Bluetooth**: Bluetooth is non-functional and requires further tweaks to enable. 🌀

+## Discontinued EFI
+This branch of the EFI is discontinued, please look forward to the "ventura" branch and soon to be "sonoma" branch.

 Note: Supply yourself with your own macOS installer.